discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 Of course, you can modify this to your liking.
 You may also want to display the date the server was created or the server's region.
 You would do those in the same manner–use `interaction.guild.createdAt` or `interaction.guild.region`, respectively.

 ::: tip
-Want a list of all the properties you can access and all the methods you can call on a server?
-Refer to <DocsLink path="class/Guild">the discord.js documentation site</DocsLink>!
+Refer to the <DocsLink path="class/Guild" /> documentation for a list of all the properties you can access and all the methods you can call on a server!
 :::

 ### User info command